Manindra-au7/Foodcheck/README.md

-If the number of items is 4, the message should be “Careful” If the number of items is 5 or above, the message should be "Too much" If the textbox is empty and the user clicks the Check If Too Much button, the message Please enter data first should show up.
+If the number of items is 4, the message should be “Careful” If the number of items is 5 or above, the message should be "Too much" If the textbox is empty and the user clicks the Check If Too Much button, the message "Please enter data first" should show up.